Julietadeboye/Hashnode-blogs/ckkvq70f907z5c8s1833ehltd.md

 ## Conclusion

 An easy way to understand this concept is to know that a variable is in scope in between the closest curly braces {}.
-Keep in mind that the variable will stay in scope as long as any scope it exists in still exists.
-If I declare a variable in an outer scope and modify a variable in an inner scope, that variable will survive as long as the outer scope does.
-It matters where the variable is declared.
+Keep in mind that the variable will stay in scope as long as the outer scope still exists.
+A variable declared in an outer scope and modified in an inner scope will survive as long as the outer scope does.
+It, therefore, matters where the variable is declared.